usnistgov/800-63-3/sp800-63-3/sec3_definitions.md

 > Note: Any information exchange across the Internet is considered remote.

 #### Risk Assessment
-The process of identifying, estimating, and prioritizing risks to organizational operations (including mission, functions, image, reputation), organizational assets, individuals, other organizations, resulting from the operation of an system.
+The process of identifying, estimating, and prioritizing risks to organizational operations (including mission, functions, image, or reputation), organizational assets, individuals, and other organizations, resulting from the operation of an system.
 Part of risk management, incorporates threat and vulnerability analyses, and considers mitigations provided by security controls planned or in place.
 Synonymous with risk analysis.

 #### Risk Management
 The program and supporting processes to manage information security risk to organizational operations (including mission, functions, image, reputation), organizational assets, individuals, other organizations, and includes: (i) establishing the context for risk-related activities; (ii) assessing risk; (iii) responding to risk once determined; and (iv) monitoring risk over time.